deejkelms/wyncode/README.md

 Such as...
 -The quick fox returns
 -fizzbuzz
-- the infamous, the Cats in the Hats!
+-the Cats in the Hats!